Kitty Wells, country music star, dies at 92

 | NASHVILLE

-NASHVILLE Kitty Wells, the "Queen of Country Music" who opened the door to a host of female country music headliners, died on Monday at her home in Nashville of complications from a stroke.
+NASHVILLE Kitty Wells, the "Queen of Country Music," died this morning at her home in Nashville surrounded by family members, of complications from a stroke.
 She was 92.

-Among those mourning her passing was Loretta Lynn, whose own rise to popularity came after Wells, who paved the way for strong female voices in country music.
+Among those mourning her today was Loretta Lynn, whose own rise to popularity came after Wells opened the doors for strong female voices in country music.
 "Kitty Wells will always be the greatest female country singer of all times," said Lynn in a statement released on her web site.

 "She was my hero.
 If I had never heard of Kitty Wells, I don't think I would have been a singer myself.
 I wanted to sound just like her, but as far as I am concerned, no one will ever be as great as Kitty Wells.